JackBrenn/quakejs-rootless/README.md

 ### Recommended Security Measures

-1. **Rootless container** - This image runs as a non-root user, providing strong isolation and making privilege escalation highly unlikely
+1. **Rootless container** - This image runs as a non-root user (`quakejs`), providing strong isolation and making privilege escalation highly unlikely
 2. **Use Podman with a non-root user** - Rootless containers provide additional system-level isolation
 3. **Keep your system updated** - Regular OS and package updates patch known vulnerabilities
 4. **Enable and configure a firewall** - Use `ufw`, `firewalld`, or `iptables` to restrict access